Your money and benefits during an ESA reconsideration

 - you didn't go to your medical

-If you're challenging the DWP's decision to put you in the work-related activity group, you'll continue to be paid ESA with the work-related component while you're challenging that decision - but only if your claim was made before 3 April 2017.
+If you're challenging the DWP's decision to put you in the work-related activity group, you'll continue to be paid ESA.
+The work-related component will also be paid while you're challenging that decision - but only if your claim was made before 3 April 2017.

 If you get support for mortgage interest (SMI), your SMI payments will stop while you ask for a mandatory reconsideration.

 If you don't get any ESA payments during the reconsideration, you might be able to get other money to help with your living costs.

 You might be able to claim Jobseeker's Allowance (JSA) or Income Support while waiting for a decision on your mandatory reconsideration if:

 - you’re entitled to a severe disability premium (SDP) with any of your benefits or you were entitled to it in the last month, and

 - you still meet the conditions of entitlement of the SDP